 Thrift Savings Plan (TSP)

-- Small Capitalization Stock Index Investment (S) Fund
+- Small Capitalization Investment ( S ) Fund

-Regardless of whether the employee participates, the Government will contribute 1% of the bi-weekly salary.
-The Government will make a matching contribution of up to 5% of what the employee contributes.
+Regardless of whether a FERS, FERS-RAE, or FERS-FRAE employee participates, the Government will contribute 1% of the employee’s bi-weekly salary into their TSP.
+The Government will also contribute dollar for dollar on the first 3% of the employee’s contribution and 50 cents on the dollar for the next 2% of the employee’s contribution (maximum 5% match).
 Contributions and earnings are tax deferred until retirement.

 For more information please visit the Thrift Savings Plan website at www.tsp.gov.